CADNAD/Opartha/Old/Enemy of The Gods/Billy Storyline/Part 2/Billy 19 (Negotiation and arrest of Jerel)/Jerel negotiates to trade Allia.md

 A wealth of pride washed over Billy before being drenched by fear.
 He reached deep to slow Time, but it pushed back against him, only fogging his brain.
 In his weakness, Jerel snatched Damian and pulled him in, pointing his shiny Edgar 38 to the boy’s head.

 “Put it down or I’ll blow his brains out,” Jerel said.
-Billy set his weapon on the floor as the Jerel’s accomplices raised theirs--- water and throwing knives respectively---at Benjamin and Allia.
+Billy set his weapon on the floor as Jerel’s accomplices raised theirs--- water and throwing knives respectively---at Benjamin and Allia.

 “Now if you don’t want to be agreeable, I’m personally sanguine to go through with our original plan.
 So I guess you couldn’t be any more wrong,” Jerel grinned down at a trembling Damian.
 “I’m taking *all* of you.
 I’m finally going to have you, Allia, and a whole lot of glory to go along with it.”